Experience Pass

 Teen Advisory Board

 Every 2nd and 4th Thursday of the month at 4:30 pm, join TAB to discuss ideas for improving library services for teens in the community.
 Ages 12-18 (still in high school) can apply.
-To be a member, you must commit to 10 hours of library volunteering per year and attend 1 TAB meeting per month or discuss other options with the program director.
+To be a member, you must commit to 5 hours of library volunteering (outside of meetings) per year and attend 1 TAB meeting per month or discuss other options with the program director.

 Phone